BetikuOluwatobi/elementary-hpo/README.md

 # Elementary HPO

-A lightweight hyperparameter optimization tool using Quasi-Monte Carlo (Sobol) sequences.
+Elementary-hpo is a lightweight hyperparameter optimization library built on Sobol Sequences (Quasi-Monte Carlo methods).

+It is designed to offer a mathematically superior alternative to Grid Search and Random Search by generating low-discrepancy sequences that cover the hyperparameter search space more evenly and efficiently.
+Unlike standard Random Search, `elementary-hpo` allows for sequential optimization, you can pause a search, analyze results, and generate new hyperparameter candidates that mathematically fill the "gaps" of previous runs, without redundancy.

+Based on concepts discussed in the research paper [Hyperparameter Optimization in Machine Learning](https://arxiv.org/abs/2410.22854).
 This package allows you to optimize any scikit-learn compatible estimator class (e.g., `SVC`, `XGBClassifier`, `GradientBoostingRegressor`) hyperparameters efficiently by covering the search space more evenly than random search.

 ## Installation